teorossi82/jquery-multi-bar/README.md

 ## Installation
-* Download the latest release: [v0.2.0](https://github.com/teorossi82/jquery-multi-bar/archive/master.zip)
+* Download the latest release: [v0.3.0](https://github.com/teorossi82/jquery-multi-bar/archive/master.zip)
 * Clone the repository: `git clone https://github.com/teorossi82/jquery-multi-bar.git`
+* Install with [Bower](http://bower.io): `bower install jquery-multi-bar`

 ## Requirements
 The plugin requires
 * [jQuery 1.4.1+](http://jquery.com)

-## What's new in v0.2.0?
+## What's new in v0.3.0?
+* Add bower's installation;
+* Add possibility to set class of all multi-bar's blocks and not only background color;
+* Add the field `shadow` in the options to set the shadow of your multi-bar;
+* Add the field `title` in the options of the legend to set a title to your multi-bar's legend;
-* Add `initValue` option that permit to set the value of your multi-bar's marker(s) at the initialization of the multi-bar.
+* Add style for legend.
+Now you can set the classes of the title and the items of your multi-bar's legend.

 ## Initialization & Usage
 1. copy `multibar.js` (or .min), `multibar.css` (or .min) and `multi-bar-icon` folder into your project

-2. include `multibar.js` and `multibar.css`
+2. include `multibar.js` and `multibar.css` in your html

 ```html
 <link rel="stylesheet" type="text/css" href="multibar.css" />